-All of the recent test versions of the Windows 10 Creators Update made available to Windows Insider users include some big changes to trackpads.
+The Windows 10 Creators Update includes some big changes to trackpads.
 The sudden focus on them makes sense; Microsoft focused big on the touch experience with the initial Windows 10 release.
 It then added features for digital pens in the Windows 10 Anniversary Update.

 Windows 10’s Settings app again includes themes.
 These themes can be download from the Windows Store.
-A new Recent Colors make it easy to switch back to a combination you liked before.
+Recent Colors makes it easy to switch back to a combination you liked before.

-Windows 10 will let users start and transfer tabs and apps between different devices.
+Windows 10 Creators Update will let users start and transfer tabs and apps between different devices.

-When the Windows 10 Creators Update launches sometime in the spring, it’ll add Beam support to the Xbox on Windows app.
-Gamers will be able to stream 4K footage from their favorite titles without installing extra software or adding hardware to their setup.
-Beam will also support taking polls from viewers of a stream.
+Beam support is in the Xbox on Windows app.
+Gamers are able to stream 4K footage from their favorite titles without installing extra software or adding hardware to their setup.
+Beam also supports taking polls from viewers of a stream.

 The Photos app gets another layer of polish with the Windows 10 Creators Update.
 Besides ditching the menu on the left, the app now lets users draw on their pictures.